 CFAR is changing the lives and living conditions of 22,000 urban poor and marginalised women and their households by training women committees to file Right to Information (RTI), conduct social audits and public hearings to hold the bureaucracy accountable.
-So they get better access to rations, Public Distribution System, water and electricity under the Mission Convergence Framework.
-In Pune, Bengaluru, Bhubaneswar and Ajmer.
+So they get better access to rations, Public Distribution System, water and electricity under the Mission Convergence Framework in Pune, Bengaluru, Bhubaneswar and Ajmer.

-CCD is scaling up work with 60 cooperatives covering 3,222 farmers in Anantapur district, AP, giving them management and technical training, supply inputs, exploring new markets, crop assessment surveys, providing storage facilities for “pool and sell”, and enhancing their savings and working capital.
+CCD is scaling up the work with 60 cooperatives covering 3,222 farmers in Anantapur district, AP, giving them management and technical training, supply inputs, exploring new markets, crop assessment surveys, providing storage facilities for “pool and sell”, and enhancing their savings and working capital.

 Centre for Sustainable Agriculture is building up a cadre of 5,000 master farmers in natural farming, develop standards for farmer certification and create innovation hubs of best farming practices.
 The aim is also to improve market access and prices for farmer institutions--across Kadapa, Anantapuramu and Vizianagaram districts of AP.

-WGWLO is helping 5,000 women farmers in 12 districts of Gujarat generate more income, become aware of land rights, training them as leaders to service Land Legal Literacy Centres, linking their organisations to Government structures for land ownership and promoting digital literacy so they take up sustainable agriculture.
+WGWLO is helping 5,000 women farmers in 12 districts of Gujarat to generate more income, become aware of land rights, training them as leaders to service Land Legal Literacy Centres, linking their organisations to Government structures for land ownership and promoting digital literacy so that they take up sustainable agriculture.

-CREA runs sports-based camps titled It’s My Body (IMB) to impart life skills to young girls across Bihar (Muzaffarpur, Patna), Jharkhand (Hazaribagh, Ranchi, West Singhbhum) and Uttar Pradesh (Bareilly, Sakar, Varanasi).
+CREA is running sports-based camps titled "It’s My Body" (IMB) to impart the life skills to young girls across Bihar (Muzaffarpur, Patna), Jharkhand (Hazaribagh, Ranchi, West Singhbhum) and Uttar Pradesh (Bareilly, Sakar, Varanasi).
 Participants take pride in their bodies, get insights into sexuality and reproductive health, and learn to chart a new course for themselves.